aerographql/documentation/source/_posts/tutorial/getting-started.md

   }
 }
 ```
-This query will return the following error: `Cannot return null for non-nullable field RootQuery.user.`
+You should get the following error: `Cannot return null for non-nullable field RootQuery.user.`

-To solve that, we are going to quickly implement the RootQuery.user resolver.
+To solve that, we are going to quickly implement the **RootQuery.user** resolver.

 First add a dummy list of users and then change our resolver implementation: